bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/ppb__opengles2_8h.md

 Detailed Description
 --------------------

-This file is auto-generated from gpu/command\_buffer/build\_gles2\_cmd\_buffer.py It's formatted by clang-format using chromium coding style: clang-format -i -style=chromium filename DO NOT EDIT!
+This file is auto-generated from gpu/command\_buffer/build\_gles2\_cmd\_buffer.py It’s formatted by clang-format using chromium coding style: clang-format -i -style=chromium filename DO NOT EDIT!

 ------------------------------------------------------------------------